b3hr4d/eth_payment_tutorial/README.md

 import { canisterId } from "declarations/payment"
-import { useEffect, useState } from "react" import helperAbi from "service/abi.json" import { useActorMethod } from "service/payment"
+import { useEffect, useState } from "react" import helperAbi from "service/abi.json" import { useQueryCall } from "service/payment"
 import { parseEther } from "viem"
 import { useContractWrite } from "wagmi"